Bovine viral diarrhea: Acute, transient infection

 Following viral entry and contact with the mucosal lining of the mouth or nose, replication occurs in epithelial cells.
 BVDV replication has a predilection for the palatine tonsils, lymphoid tissues and epithelium of the oropharynx.

-Phagocytes take up BVDV or virus-infected cells and transport them to peripheral lymphoid tissues; the virus can also spread systemically through the bloodstream.
+Phagocytes then take up BVDV or virus-infected cells and transport them to peripheral lymphoid tissues; the virus can also spread systemically through the bloodstream.
 Viraemia occurs 2–4 days after exposure and virus isolation from serum or leukocytes is generally possible between 3–10 days post infection.

 During systemic spread the virus is able to gain entry into most tissues with a preference for lymphoid tissues.
 Neutralising antibodies can be detected from 10 to 14 days post infection with titres continuing to increase slowly for 8–10 weeks.
 After 2–3 weeks, antibodies effectively neutralise viral particles, promote clearance of virus and prevent seeding of target organs.

 Intrauterine infections

 Fetal infection is of most consequence as this can result in the birth of a persistently infected neonate.
 The effects of fetal infection with BVDV are dependent upon the stage of gestation at which the dam suffers acute infection.

 BVDV infection of the dam prior to conception, and during the first 18 days of gestation, results in delayed conception and an increased calving to conception interval.
 Once the embryo is attached, infection from days 29–41 can result in embryonic infection and resultant embryonic death.

 Infection of the dam from approximately day 30 of gestation until day 120 can result in immunotolerance and the birth of calves persistently infected with the virus.

 BVDV infection between 80 and 150 days of gestation may be teratogenic, with the type of birth defect dependent upon the stage of fetal development at infection.
 Abortion may occur at any time during gestation.
 Infection after approximately day 120 can result in the birth of a normal fetus which is BVD antigen-negative and BVD antibody-positive.
 This occurs because the fetal immune system has developed, by this stage of gestation, and has the ability to recognise and fight off the invading virus, producing anti-BVD antibodies.